yamchips/issue-tracker/Learning-notes.md

 Here we use Sentry.
 Follow its instructions and throw a sample error.

+### Set up production database

+Use PlanetScale.
+It has no free plan right now.

+Create a database, choose region, select language: prisma.
+Create a username and password.
+Get the DATABASE_URL and store it somewhere.

+### Deploy to vercel

+If we use planetscale, in schema.prisma, add `relationMode='prisma'` in `datasource db` because planetscale doesn't support foreign key constraints.

+Then, we need to regenerate all migrations because previous ones use foreign key constraints.
+Delete migration folder.
+Run `npx prisma migrate dev`.

+Create and push current code to a new github repository.

+In vercel, add a new project, import the issue-tracker repository.

+Override build command to: `prisma generate && prisma migrate deploy && next build`

+`prisma generate`: tell prisma to regenerate prisma client on every build

+`prisma migrate deploy`: sync database with model

+Env variables: copy and paste.

+1. DATABASE_URL: use the URL we got from planetscale

+2. NEXTAUTH_URL: update after deploying, add https and no / at the end

+3. NEXTAUTH_SECRET: regenerate another random string

+4. GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET: the best practice is to make dev and product env variable different

+Google cloud console settings need to change because we use localhost:3000 as our website name, we need to change it to the deployed address.

+Update OAuth 2.0 Client ID, Authorized JavaScript origins and Authorized redirect URIs, add our new website.

 ## Further work

 1. Update the status of an issue in edit issue page